mnot/I-D/httpbis-retry/draft.md

 # Acknowledgements

+Thanks to
+Brad Fitzpatrick,
+Leif Hedstrom,
+Subodh Iyengar,
+Amos Jeffries,
+Patrick McManus,
+Matt Menke,
+Miroslav Ponec and
+Martin Thomson
-Thanks to Amos Jeffries, Patrick McManus, Leif Hedstrom, Miroslav Ponec, Brad Fitzpatrick and Matt Menke for their input and feedback.
+for their input and feedback.

-Thanks to the participants in the 2016 HTTP Workshop for their lively discussion of this topic.
+Thanks also to the participants in the 2016 HTTP Workshop for their lively discussion of this topic.

 --- back